For a better understanding of this example, we always recommend you to learn the basic topics of Golang programming listed below:

 STEP 1: Declare the variable n as Node.

-STEP 2: Create node n by assigning data into its node value and changing the pointer of the node as nil.
+STEP 2: Create node n by assigning data to its node value and changing the pointer of the node as nil.

 STEP 3: Return node n